 DfE/EFA capital grants represent capital monies received during the period from the EFA.
-As at the year end unspent grants amounting to £26,000 are carried forward to the next accounting period.
+As at the year end unspent grants amounting to £225,000 are carried forward to the next accounting period toward the cost of a new building on the school site.

-Other capital grants represent capital monies received from the Diocese on conversion to academy status.
-This balance has been fully utilised and assets purchased will be depreciated in line with the policies set out in note 1.
+Capitalised assets post conversion represents the value of assets purchased since conversion to academy status.
+These will be depreciated in line with the accounting policies set out in note 1.